joe-crick/querty/README.md

 ## Querty is currently in _Alpha_

-While Querty's MVP is complete, it is still undergoing initial testing.
+While Querty's MVP is complete, it is still undergoing initial testing, and development.
 I wouldn't use it for anything much more than playing around at this point.

 ## Table of contents